LCOGT/whatsup/README.md

 ### Date Range

-Accessed from `/range/`.
-Provides a list of targets visible in northern and southern hemisphere during time range
+Accessed from [/whatsup/range/](https://lco.global/whatsup/range/).
+Provides a list of targets visible in northern and southern hemisphere during specified time range.

+#### Visibility
+We calculate the visibility of targets in the Whats Up database by filtering only those targets which are within +/- 3.5 hours of the Local Sidereal Time at the specified `site` and `start`.
+We further filter only those targets greater than 30º above the horizon at `start`.

+#### Parameters

 The form/API expects the following querystring parameters:
 * `start` - format must be `YYY-MM-DDTHH:MM:SS` in UTC,